 You could explain your concerns to your employer and ask them to limit the dogs’ ability to roam freely.
 It sounds like that dogs at a distance may be ok for you but you prefer not to run into them unexpectedly.

 One of my clients allows employees to bring in their dogs but only on Fridays.
 A scheduled day might be a reasonable compromise.
 That way you could schedule your work-at-home day on Friday and dog owners could bring their dogs to work on Fridays.
+If there are any stains of the carpet, then carpet cleaning services need to be hired.

 I love most dogs but like you, I am reluctant to approach a dog I don’t know.
 More and more companies like Amazon and Ben and Jerry’s allow dogs in their workplaces.
 I think it is wise to provide rules to employees on bringing pets into the workplace so everyone shares an understanding of how it will work.